- How To Understand Your Golf Club Distances

-So, as much as the above chart is a useful guideline, the true average varies widely from player to player.
-It is important to work out your personal average.
+So, as much as the above golf club distance charts are a useful guideline, the true average varies widely from player to player.
+It is important to work out your average.
 This should naturally increase over time as your skills and technique improve.

 It is valuable to keep track of your distances from practice as well as on the course.
 This can be done manually however there are mobile phone apps that can also help.

 Over time this will become largely instinctual but all players, the pros included, will benefit from having an accurate idea of the distance to the green, the pin, and any potential hazards.
 The scorecard and tee box markers will give you the total distance of the hole.

 Thereafter one will have to use yardage markers.
 These can vary from course to course but are generally color-coded markers displaying 200 (normally blue), 150 (normally white), and 100 yards (normally red).
 One can pace backward or forwards from the nearest marker to determine your golf club distance.